mkofinas/mkofinas.github.io/content/post/locs/index.md

 ---
 title: Roto-translation Equivariance and Local Coordinate Frames
-subtitle: Stay tuned!
+subtitle: Simple equivariant graph networks with local coordinate frames

 # Summary for listings and search engines
-summary: Stay tuned!
+summary: Simple equivariant graph networks with local coordinate frames

 # Link this post with a project
 projects: []